Updated March 2026

 When analysts at Fidelity, BlackRock, or a middle-market private equity firm begin diligence on your company, they search for the CFO alongside the CEO.
 What they typically find is a LinkedIn profile, a bio in an IR press release, and perhaps a mention in a local business journal.
 This information vacuum creates risk.
 Without a substantive, citable body of work, the CFO's judgment and strategic intelligence remain invisible to the people who are making the largest decisions about your company's capital.

-The Edelman-LinkedIn 2025 B2B Thought Leadership Impact Report found that 71% of decision-makers say thought leadership content is more effective than traditional marketing at demonstrating organizational value.
+The Edelman-LinkedIn 2025 B2B Thought Leadership Impact Report found that 71% of hidden decision-makers say thought leadership content is more effective than conventional marketing or sales materials at demonstrating a vendor's potential value.
 For CFOs, this translates directly to investor confidence: institutional buyers are evaluating not just the numbers but the quality of financial leadership producing those numbers.
-A CFO who regularly publishes substantive analysis in outlets like CFO Magazine, Forbes Finance, or the Wall Street Journal opinion pages demonstrates a caliber of thinking that quarterly earnings calls cannot fully convey.
+A CFO who regularly publishes substantive analysis in outlets like CFO Dive, the Financial Times, or the Wall Street Journal opinion pages demonstrates a caliber of thinking that quarterly earnings calls cannot fully convey.

 The M&A context is equally compelling.
 Whether you are a potential acquiree trying to attract strategic buyers or a public company managing analyst relationships, the CFO's published record functions as a due diligence asset.
-CFOs who are cited in financial press — and increasingly surfaced by AI when analysts query the competitive landscape — enter those processes with established credibility that competitors without a publishing record simply cannot match.
-The Edelman data shows 79% of decision-makers who engage with thought leadership become advocates for that executive's organization, meaning your published ideas in the financial press directly support your investment banking relationships and your IR team's pipeline.
+CFOs who are cited in financial press — and increasingly surfaced by AI when analysts query the competitive landscape — can enter those processes with established credibility that competitors without a publishing record are far less likely to have.
+The Edelman-LinkedIn data shows 79% of hidden buyers say they are more likely to advocate for a vendor during an RFP when that vendor consistently produces high-quality thought leadership, suggesting that a strong published record in the financial press can reinforce investment banking relationships and IR pipeline conversations.

-LinkedIn's financial professional community is substantial: with 65 million decision-makers active on the platform and 80% of all B2B social leads originating there, CFOs who publish consistently on topics like capital allocation strategy, AI's impact on finance functions, or navigating rate volatility build a compounding audience of exactly the peers and counterparts who matter most to their work.
-The 40% of B2B buyers who now start vendor research with AI tools — per 6sense research in 2025 — are also applying this behavior to evaluating leadership teams and financial advisors, meaning the CFO's AI footprint is now a commercial asset, not just a personal branding exercise.
+LinkedIn's financial professional community is substantial: with the platform responsible for roughly 80% of B2B social media leads, CFOs who publish consistently on topics like capital allocation strategy, AI's impact on finance functions, or navigating rate volatility build a compounding audience of exactly the peers and counterparts who matter most to their work.
+Buyers increasingly lean on AI tools to synthesize their needs and shortlist or validate vendors — 6sense research finds a large share of B2B buyers now use AI in this way — and that behavior extends to evaluating leadership teams and financial advisors, meaning a CFO's AI footprint is becoming a commercial asset, not just a personal branding exercise.

-Phantom IQ works with CFOs to develop a publishing strategy targeted at the specific outlets and audiences that drive their capital markets and talent objectives.
-A typical engagement produces one to two bylined articles per month in top-tier financial publications, an optimized LinkedIn content cadence, and a growing body of citable work that shows up when analysts, journalists, and AI systems research your organization's financial leadership.
+Phantom IQ works with CFOs to develop a publishing strategy targeted at the specific outlets and audiences that drive their capital markets and talent objectives — a regular cadence of bylined articles aimed at leading financial publications, a consistent LinkedIn presence, and a growing body of citable work that can show up when analysts, journalists, and AI systems research your organization's financial leadership.

 Investor and Analyst Confidence Before the Call